27A: Production

-Ebsen Storm and producer Haydn Keenan had made a number of successful short films and wanted to move into features.
+Esben Storm and producer Haydn Keenan had made a number of successful short films and wanted to move into features.
 The script was developed by Storm in association with interviews he conducted in 1972 with Robert Somerville, a man who had been forcibly detained in a Queensland hospital in the late 1960s.
 By the time the film was made, however, section 27A had been repealed.
 Cecil Holmes worked as script editor.
 Storm:

 The main influence on the style of the film was that we knew we wouldn't be able to raise a lot of money...
 If we wanted to make a feature film, we'd have to make it cheap.
 There was a style at that time, sort of pseudo-documentary, with a lot of hand-held camera work - Cullodden, Cathy Come Home and Poor Cow, that English, Ken Loach, Peter Watkins realism.
 I was drawn to the subject in the newspapers and then went off to investigate and research it.
 I felt that it would suit that style...
 A basic theme... is that of someone trying to break out, someone feeling trapped within themselves, trapped within the system.
 That probably drew me to it.
 Then when I went to research it, I found a broader tapestry.

 Robert McDarra, who played the lead, was himself an alcoholic.
 Bill Hunter was cast in his first feature film role. $23,000 of the budget was raised from a syndicate of 18 businessmen, with $13,000 coming from a grant from the Australian Film Television Radio School.

 The film was shot on 16mm starting 28 February 1973 at Christian Brothers psychiatric hospital near Sydney.